Yemeni civil war (1994): Aftermath

+Political aftermath

-President Saleh had control over all of Yemen.
+President Saleh had gained control over all of Yemen.
 A general amnesty was declared, except for 16 southern figures; legal cases against four — Ali Salem al Beidh, Haidar Abu Bakr al-Attas, Abd Al-Rahman Ali Al-Jifri, and Salih Munassar Al-Siyali — were prepared, for misappropriation of official funds.
+After the war, numerous amendments were made to the constitution agreed upon during unification.
+The Presidential Council was abolished, the southern quota of members in the House of Representatives was abolished, and the number of southern members was reduced to 56 instead of 111.

 YSP leaders within Yemen reorganized following the civil war and elected a new politburo in July 1994.
 However, much of its influence had been destroyed in the war.
 President Ali Abdallah Saleh was elected by Parliament on 1 October 1994 to a 5-year term.
 However, he remained in office until 2012.

+After the war, factories in Aden were privatized, their machinery and equipment looted, and their buildings seized.
+Once the peak of the city’s industrial prowess, the damage to its national economy was severe, leading to the cessation of local production and the dismissal of many workers, still in their prime.

 As of 2007, a group called the South Yemen Movement calling for the secession of the south and the re-establishment of an independent southern state has grown in strength across many parts of south Yemen, leading to an increase in tensions and often violent clashes.

+Economic aftermath

+The political crisis in Yemen has exacerbated the deterioration of the Yemeni economy to the point that the government was unable to agree on a state budget for the 1994 fiscal year.
+According to official figures, the 1993 budget had a deficit of 35.3%, accompanied by a decline in the growth rate of national income and a reduction in the state's foreign exchange earnings (The general budget deficit of the state exceeded 36 billion Yemeni riyals).

+The civil war has destroyed the state's industrial and commercial facilities, infrastructure and projects.
+The Yemeni economy faces a real dilemma in the aftermath of a war that has destroyed its infrastructure, created doubts about the political future of unity and jeopardized its investment climate.
+The civil war has devastated the country's industries, real estate and infrastructure, further deteriorating Yemen's economy.
+Inflation has soared to 300%, and the value of the Yemeni rial against the dollar has fallen from 70 rials to the dollar before the fighting began to more than 1,000 riyals to the dollar during the war.

+According to the Yemeni government, direct and indirect losses from the war amounted to approximately 10 billion dollars, which was mainly due to the destruction and severe disruption of administrative and economic facilities, as well as the impact of the fighting on the activities of oil companies - a major export and the backbone of Yemen's economy.